binnyva/DZG-Notes/Litrature/Introduction to Philosophy.md

 What determinists say is that there's no genuine chanciness in the world, that the way things are going to happen is determined by everything that's happened before

-Libertarianism: libertarians argue that we really are free, that we really do have free will
+- **Libertarianism**: libertarians argue that we really are free, that we really do have free will

-Compatibilism: Compatibilists say that there are features of our acts, the way that we behave, the way that we are that matter, and they matter to moral responsibility, and they matter even if we don't have metaphysical free will.
+- **Compatibilism**: Compatibilists say that there are features of our acts, the way that we behave, the way that we are that matter, and they matter to moral responsibility, and they matter even if we don't have metaphysical free will.